When Is the Best Time

 In general, the best time for hiking in the Banff National Park is from mid-May to late September.
 Hiking to the Consolation Lakes is possible from mid-May until September/October; the end of the hiking season.
 To enjoy these magical lakes without tour buses come here off-season in May or October or early morning.
 The car park fills up quickly.
 The road to Moraine Lake car park gets opened from mid-May to roughly mid-October depending on snow conditions and avalanche risks.

 Hiking Season from earliest mid-May until latest mid-October.
 Many passes are covered in snow until late June.
-Around mid-July they become accessible, but hiking trails on higher elevation are still muddy.
-It’s often wet in the Rockies and depending on the amount of rainfall in spring there are tons of mosquitoes from June on until the first frost in September or October.
+Around mid-July they become accessible, but hiking trails on higher elevations are still muddy.
+It’s often wet in the Rockies and depending on the amount of rainfall in spring there are tons of mosquitoes from June until the first frost in September or October.
 2015 was one of the worst years where you usually got a hundred bites and more on a weekend while camping.
 In 2017, it was vice versa.
 It was such a dry summer that you experienced very few mosquitoes in September.
 Unfortunately, many wildfires occurred, and it was smoky most of the time with poor visibility.
 Many Provincial Parks and hiking trails in Alberta were closed.
 If planning to visit in May, September, October check trail conditions and closures first.

 Pleasant day temps in July and August but still below 20°C/68°F while the temp in the night drops significantly to freezing.
 Rain and snow occur throughout the year depending on the elevation.
 September is a transitional month; it can be nice and sunny, but snow can happen as well.
 Check the weather forecast before hiking.
 Weather can change quickly.
+We were fortunate with the weather, although it was misty it cleared up for half an hour when we came back to Moraine Lake.
+We soaked in the wonderful setting of this lake.
+I added two pics of the different hiking opportunities.

 It is jam-packed during the summer months and at weekends in the Larch season, but you can do some fantastic hikes that will take you away from the crowds.
 If you start early morning, you definitely do not share the trails with many other visitors.
-Even around midday only very view people hike the trail to Consolation Lakes.
+Even around midday, only very few people hike the trail to Consolation Lakes.
 Moraine Lake is overrun almost the entire day, but the tour buses already left the area in the afternoon.

 You get the best shot of the vibrant turquoise Moraine Lake before midday.